By Guru Tera Kaur Khalsa

 Put everything in the blender except the olive oil, and blend until smooth.
 If it’s too thin, add the oil.
 If it’s too thick, add more water.
 Taste it, add salt if needed, adjust everything to your liking.
 Try adding some fresh or dried herbs and spices, onion, parsley, cilantro, jalapenos…how about sun dried tomatoes or roasted red peppers?
 Back in the ‘70s, before all the gourmet foods became popular, we loved it plain.

 Guru Tera Kaur is the web editor and content organizer for 3HO.
 She began her practice of Kundalini Yoga in 1972 at Humboldt State College in California.
-She loves the 3HO lifestyle and is honored to serve by sharing the teachings of Yogi Bhajan with our spiritual family and all of humanity.
+She loves the 3HO lifestyle and is honored to serve by sharing the teachings of Kundalini Yoga with our spiritual family and all of humanity.